Post-Master’s Online Nursing PhD

 Led by Faculty Experts at UCF

-Contribute to nursing’s future with an online Doctor of Philosophy (PhD) in Nursing degree from UCF.
-The program will prepare you for a career at the forefront of nursing science where you’ll contribute to the body of knowledge and test theories, and lead research in the application of innovative strategies for clinical care and nursing education.
+Contribute to nursing’s future with a Doctor of Philosophy (PhD) in Nursing degree from UCF.
+The online nursing PhD program will prepare you for a career at the forefront of nursing science where you’ll contribute to the body of knowledge and test theories, and lead research in the application of innovative strategies for clinical care and nursing education.

 The doctoral program in nursing prepares nurse scholars to possess a body of knowledge about theory, processes and methods of inquiry in the discipline of nursing.
 The program allows students to contribute to disciplinary and interdisciplinary knowledge in nursing and healthcare from the basis of sound conceptual, methodological, and ethical decision-making.

 |Deadlines:||Apply by April 1 for Fall 2020|

 Now at a lower cost with reduced tuition through fee waivers for some campus-based amenities.